RoseauTechnologies/Roseau_Load_Flow/README.md

 ![Catalogue of networks](https://github.com/RoseauTechnologies/Roseau_Load_Flow/blob/main/doc/_static/Network/Catalogue.png?raw=True)

+## Tutorials

+The folder `tutorials` contains some Jupyter Notebooks designed to help new users of _Roseau Load Flow_.
+Currently, some tutorials dedicated to _OpenDSS_ users are available.

 ## Bug reports / Feature requests

 If you find a bug or have a feature request, please open an issue on